-Energy hogs are everywhere in a home.
-Warmth is most likely to escape through uninsulated exterior walls, roofs, or ground story floors, while cold air from outside enters via small gaps in windows as well as front and terrace doors, causing further heating costs.
+Warmth is most likely to escape through uninsulated exterior walls, roofs or ground storey flooring, while cold air draughts from outside enter via small gaps in windows as well as external front and terrace doors, causing further heating costs.
 Frequently, there’s also a great potential for savings in how you pre-set the heating and how you air your rooms.
-Here, you’ll learn how to lower your energy costs easily with the energy saving products from tesa.
-Moreover, we’ll show you other ways to save energy at home!
+Here, you’ll learn how to lower your energy costs easily with our tesamoll® draught excluder and insulation range.

-If your home wasn’t built according to the state of the art, there are most likely many ways to save energy.
-A low-energy home these days consumes only some 20 percent of the heating oil of a home built in the 1960s.
-The primary reason for this enormous savings is the right thermal insulation.
-A good heat insulation is the be all and end all of saving energy.
-Poor insulation just lets the expensive heating energy evaporate.
+If your home wasn’t built using modern day standards, there are most likely many ways to save energy.
+A low-energy home these days consumes only some 20% of the energy for heating as a home built in the 1960s.
+The primary reason for this enormous saving is the right thermal insulation.
+Good heat insulation is the be all and end all of saving energy.
+Poor insulation just lets expensive heating energy evaporate.

-Through roofs, exterior walls, and windows, the warmth is seeping out of houses.
-Warm air rises to the top, collecting under ceilings and roof.
-Thus, it doesn’t come as a surprise that a poorly insulated roof lets the warmth escape right there.
-With the tesa ISO SYSTEM®, we offer a compact range for DIY interior roof insulation that is as simple as it is sustainable.
-That way, costs and energy can be saved effectively.
+Through roofs, exterior walls and windows, cold draughts creep in through gaps and cracks.
+Warm air rises to the top, collecting under ceilings and the roof.
+Thus, it doesn’t come as any surprise that a poorly insulated roof lets the warmth escape right through it.

 The area behind radiators is also frequently responsible for a lot of energy loss.
 That’s why you should take a look at the tesa® Reflector Foil, which sends the warmth back into the room.

-Especially older houses still have windows and doors that are real energy hogs.
-This applies in particular to windows and doors made from wood or windows with single glazing.
-Wood changes over time, creating small gaps which allow cold air to effortlessly enter the inside of your home.
-In order to continue having a pleasant room temperature there, additional energy is needed.
-If completely replacing doors and windows is too expensive for you, we can offer you two smart options to achieve notable savings in a flash.
-Our energy saving products like our windows insulation tape make this possible!
+Older houses in particular still have windows and doors which lose energy by allowing cold draughts in.
+This applies especially to windows and doors made of wood or windows with single glazing.
+Wood changes over time, creating small gaps which allows cold air to effortlessly enter the inside of your home.
+To maintain a pleasant room temperature, additional energy is then needed.
+If completely replacing doors and windows seems too expensive, we can offer you two smart options to achieve real savings in a flash.
+Our tesamoll® energy-saving products like our window draught excluder make this possible!

-One the one hand, you’ll find several tesamoll® sealing strips in our range, allowing you to quickly and simply keep drafts outside.
-You can choose between rubber profiles and sealing strips made of rubber foam.
-Choosing a product depends on the width of the gap to be sealed as well as the desired durability and quality.
+On the one hand, you’ll find several tesamoll® draught excluder sealing strips in our range, allowing you to quickly and simply keep draughts outside.
+You can choose between rubber profiles and draught excluders made of rubber foam.
+The choice of product depends on the width of the gap to be sealed as well as the desired durability and quality.
 On the other hand, we also offer the window insulation film tesamoll® Thermo Cover which also reduces energy loss.
-You can learn from our energy savings calculator how much energy you can save with our tesamoll® energy saving products.
-Under optimal conditions, up to 40 percent of energy savings are possible!
+Under optimal conditions, energy savings of up to 40% are possible!

-This is how you can check your windows: Stick a sheet of paper in-between window and frame – if the paper can be easily pulled out, the seal is insufficient.
-Repeat the test in various places.
-With a burning candle, you can easily detect permeable spots.
+This is how you can check your windows for sufficient sealing: Place a sheet of paper in-between the window and frame – if the paper can be pulled out easily, the seal is insufficient.
+Repeat the test in several places.
+You can also check for draughts with a burning candle.
 The check is easier when it’s windy or cold.